String Filters

 DEPRECATED for_json filter

+This filter has been deprecated.
+You should use the json_encode filter instead.
 Encode a string to be used output as JSON.
 Unlike json_encode, if the string is null this will return an empty string instead.

 for_json